onvif/media-signing-framework/lib/src/README.md

 signing can begin you need to configure the ONVIF Media Signing session.
 Setting a private key and a certificate chain is mandatory, but there are also possibilities to add some product information etc. to use.
 The public key, needed for validation, is automatically added to the stream through its certificate chain.
-The library will remove the anchor certificate from the certificate chain before puttin in a generated SEI.
+The library removes the anchor certificate from the certificate chain before put in a generated SEI.

 The ONVIF Signed Media Framework generates SEI frames including signatures and other information.
 Getting them and instructions on how to add them to the current stream are